Sentinel Lymph Node Biopsy

 Things that may raise the risk of problems are:

 Prior to Procedure

-If cancer is not seen in the sentinel node, it is unlikely that the cancer has spread to the other remaining lymph nodes.
-The other lymph nodes are not removed.
+If cancer is not seen in the sentinel node, it is unlikely that the cancer has spread to other lymph nodes.
+The other lymph nodes will not be removed.

-The biopsy takes about 30-60 minutes.
+The biopsy takes about 30 to 60 minutes.
 Surgery to remove the entire cancer takes longer.

-The result of the sentinel lymph node biopsy determines if additional lymph nodes need to be removed.
-It can also help determine the severity of your cancer.
+The lymph node will be sent to the lab for testing.
+The biopsy results will determine if more lymph nodes need to be removed.
+It can also help determine how severe the cancer is.

 American Cancer Society

 Qiu SQ, Zhang GJ, et al. Evolution in sentinel lymph node biopsy in breast cancer.
 Crit Rev Oncol Hematol.
 2018;123:83-94.